jai-bansal/computer-vision-demos/README.md

 - 'ocr.R' and 'ocr.py': conducts OCR (returning text and images with bounding boxes) in R and Python respectively

 #### 'object_detection' branch

+- 'annotations' folder: contains annotations for the images in the 'images' folder.
+I used xxx (link) for annotations.
+This folder also contains 'trainval.txt' (tbd).
+- 'base_model' folder: holds pre-trained model files.
+I used xxx
+- 'eval_dir' folder: contains model evaluation artifacts, such as xxx
+- 'images' folder: contains images used to train object detection model
+- 'prepped_data' folder: contains training and validation set data prepared for use in model training
+- 'scripts' folder: contains scripts for xxx
+- 'test_video' folder: contains videos that trained object detection model will be qualitatively tested on
+- 'training_artifacts' folder: contains model training artifacts, such as xxx